wrshf7/HapSelect-Docs/docs/getting-started.md

   marker_effects = marker_effects,
   haploblocks_df = haploblocks,
   set_missing_NA = TRUE,            #if TRUE, any missing alleles in a block will return NA for the haplotype effect mean_adjust    = TRUE             #centeres the allele matrix - this should be TRUE in almost every case!
-Setting to FALSE will lead to biased localGEBV!
+Setting to FALSE will lead to biased haplotype effects!
 )

 ```